ZupIT/nimbus-docs/backend-ts/getting-started.md

 1. [Full documentation for the CLI](#full-documentation-for-the-cli)
 1. [Keep reading](#keep-reading)

+## Disclaimer (alpha version)
+This backend is an adaptation of Beagle's own backend and has not suffered many changes yet.
+This lib will probably see some significant changes before a stable release.

 ## Pre-installation
 1. Make sure you have Node installed by using the command `node -v`.
 The minimum node version compatible with this lib is 13.2.
 If Node is not installed or is on an unsupported version, consider installing nvm in your machine. nvm is